 BIO 806 Aquatic Entomology.
-(3) A. Prerequisite: BIO 341 or 355 or instructor approval.
-To develop an understanding of, and an appreciation for, aquatic insects.
+(3) A. To develop an understanding of, and an appreciation for, aquatic insects.
 Techniques on collecting as well as the biology, ecology, and systematics of each of the aquatic insect orders will be considered.
 2 Lec/3 Lab.

 BIO 810 Biostatistics.
 (3) I. Statistical analysis of biological data.
 Students participate in the taking and processing of data by use of well-established statistical techniques.
-2 Lec/2 Lab-Disc.
+2 Lec/2 Lab.